Financial Advisor vs. Certified Financial Planner: What’s the Difference?

-Before hiring an advisor — whether certified or not — you should perform a search on both the individual and his or her firm through the Financial Industry Regulatory Authority (FINRA) to find more information about qualifications, employment history and most importantly, disclosure events, such as complaints, regulatory actions and bankruptcy filings.
+Before hiring an advisor — whether certified or not — you should perform a search on both the individual and his or her firm through the Financial Industry Regulatory Authority’s BrokerCheck tool.
+Use this to find out more about qualifications, employment history and, most importantly, disclosure events, such as complaints, regulatory actions and bankruptcy filings.

 A financial planner may not be necessary if you have a deep interest in personal finance and are disciplined with your money.
 It’s similar to home renovations or fixing a car.
 Some people can handle these repairs, but for most people, it’s better to go to a professional with expertise and a track record of successful outcomes.

 Financial advisor costs are structured either as a percentage of total assets, on a commission basis, a flat fee or a per-hour fee.
 Each structure has its own pros and cons.
 In contrast, CFPs typically charge based on an hourly fee.